q-viper/q-viper.github.io/_posts/2020-08-21-gesture-based-visually-writing-system-add-slider-more-colors-and-optimized-code.md

 * If running mode is detect, then change running mode to move and call detector method.

 ### Method: Detector
 A method that takes current canvas and performs detection using detection model like OCR.
-For now, i am using Tesseract.
+For now, I am using Tesseract.
 ```python
     def detector(self):
         img = self.canvas.canvas.astype(np.uint8)